LAURÉAT MAROIS RCA – July 2023

-Has held positions as a lecturer at Université du Québec à Chicoutimi since 1972, and at Université Laval, Quebec City since 1997 to 2020.
+Has held positions as a lecturer at Université du Québec à Chicoutimi since 1972 to 2023, and at Université Laval, Quebec City since 1997 to 2020.

 Worked mainly in silkscreen from 1972 to 1982.
 Took part in numerous biennales and major exhibitions throughout Canada and abroad.
 Since 1982, has primarily worked in painting as well as producing works of public art under the Quebec government’s art and architecture integration policy.